BalloonBox-Inc/bank-logos/merchant-logos/README.md

 - Dimensions: 300x300px (or 300px width as the max and height adjusted accordingly)
 - Merchant names will all be in lower case
-- Spaces in merchant names are replaced by underscores
 - All punctuation (apostrophes, commas etc.) are removed from the name